Exodromy: The homotopy theory of stratified spaces

-The equivalence between the homotopy theory of topological spaces and that of simplicial sets justifies (at least partially) the treatment of the \category of Kan complexes as `the' homotopy theory of spaces.
-Analogously, the results of Nand-Lal and Woolf \cite{NandLalWoolf} and the third-named author \cite{Haine:layered} furnish an equivalence between the homotopy theory of stratified topological spaces and that of \categories with a conservative functor to a poset.
-We therefore feel entitled to give the following definition.
+The equivalence between the homotopy theory of topological spaces and that of simplicial sets -- supplied in the 1950s and 1960s by the work of Kan and Quillen \cites{MR90047}{MR0096210}{MR111032}{MR111033}{MR111036}{Quillen:homotopicalalgebra} -- justifies the treatment of the \category of Kan complexes as `the' homotopy theory of spaces.
+Today, the theory of stratified spaces stands on similarly good footing.
+Work of Ayala--Francis--Rozenblyum \cite{MR3941460}, Nand-Lal--Woolf \cites{Nand-Lal:thesis}{NandLalWoolf}, Douteau \cite{Douteau:chapter7}, and finally the third-named author \cite{Haine:stratifiedmodel} furnish an equivalence between the homotopy theory of stratified topological spaces and that of \categories with a conservative functor to a poset.

+In this section we breifly recall this result and begin to develop the theory of stratified spaces as \categories with a conservative functor to a poset.
+To state the core result, we need to fix a convenient category of topological spaces.

+\begin{ntn} We write $ \TSpcng \subset \TSpc $ for the full subcategory spanned by the \defn{numerically generated} topological spaces.
+The category $ \TSpcng $ is a convenient category of topological spaces and is presentable; see \cites{DuggerDelta}{MR2425555}{HaraguchiThesis}[\S3]{MR3289294}{MR3884529}.
+Moreover, every poset in the Alexandroff topology is a numerically generated topological space. \end{ntn}